 Nike Girls Basketball Camp Seattle University Seattle, Washington

-US Sports Camps is excited to once again welcome back Joan Bonvicini, Head Women's Basketball Coach at Seattle University, as director of the Nike Girls Basketball Camp at Seattle University.
-Coach Bonvicini and her staff invite you to a fun and challenging week of basketball camp in gorgeous Seattle.
+US Sports Camps is excited to once again welcome back Joan Bonvicini, Head Women's Basketball Coach at Seattle University, as Director of the Nike Girls Basketball Camp at Seattle University.
+Coach Bonvicini and her staff invite you to a fun and challenging week of basketball camp on the beautiful, Seattle University campus.

-Joan Bonvicini, one of the most successful coaches in women's collegiate basketball history and former coach at the University of Arizona and Long Beach State, will direct camp at Seattle U. Under the guidance of Coach Bonvicini and her staff, this camp provides an excellent opportunity to further develop your skills, practice the fundamentals, hone your technique, compete with other players of the same ability, and improve your game, all while having fun!
+Joan Bonvicini, one of the most successful coaches in women's collegiate basketball history and former coach at the University of Arizona and Long Beach State, will direct camp at Seattle Univeristy.
+Coach Bonvicini and her staff will guide each camper through a challenging week of camp focused on individual skill development and competitive games.
+Through college style drills, designed to benefit players of all abilities, each camper will hone thier fundamentals, develop different parts of their game and compete against other players at camp with the same goal!
+To get better!

 - Daily emphasis on fundamental development, team play, and more